Tuesday, October 30, 2012

 San Francisco Giants: World Series Champions Who Promote Life

 It’s the Giants vs. Dodgers.
 I already missed the first pitch and my friend was waiting for me in our seats.
-I was a good 20 minutes late.
+I was twenty minutes late.
 In a hurry, I got inside the ballpark and sought an available usher for confirmation about how to get to my seat—stat!
 I spotted one standing near an elevator who said “Welcome to AT&T. How can I help you?”
 Nearly out of breath I almost threw my ticket stub at him.
 Calm and collected, he said to me “Can you just tell me where your seat section and seat number.”
 I relayed the information about the Club Level; he told me precisely how to get there.
 Perfect directions.
 I marched to my seat and I started to cry.

 The tears weren’t because I was stressed out.
 They weren’t because, well, I had been a little pushy.
 No, they were because at the same moment this usher politely informed me he doesn’t see very well, I realized he is blind.
 I was humbled.
 Society might see what he can’t do.
 The San Francisco Giants see what he can.